software-tools-books/js4ds/_en/promises.md

 }).then((total) => console.log(total))
 ```

-- but this is a lot of nesting, doesn't scale, and (potentially) a lot of unnecessary waiting around
+-   But this is a lot of nesting, doesn't scale, and (potentially) a lot of unnecessary waiting around
-- the answer is `Promise.all`
+-   The answer is `Promise.all`
-- returns an array of results from completed promises _after all have resolved_
+-   Returns an array of results from completed promises _after all have resolved_
-    - order of results corresponds to that of promises in input array
+    -   Order of results corresponds to that of promises in input array

 ```js
 const fs = require('fs-extra')